 The injected flu vaccine is made from dead flu virus or proteins from the flu virus.
 Neither can cause infection.

-“Even a healthy person can’t predict how serious a case of the flu might be,” said Mary Rademaker, M.D., medical director for Norton Immediate Care Centers.
+“Even a healthy person can’t predict how serious a case of the flu might be,” said Lacey A. Conway, APRN, a family medicine provider with Norton Community Medical Associates primary care in Bardstown.
 “Preventing the flu is the best way to keep from potentially winding up in the hospital, or perhaps the emergency department or an immediate care center.”

-This untrue advice is a spin-off of another internet claim that advises putting an antibacterial ointment such as Neosporin in your nostrils before air travel to zap germs.
-Any protection offered by such ointments works only against bacteria.
+This untrue advice is a spin-off of another internet claim that advises putting an antibacterial such as Neosporin ointment in your nostrils before air travel to zap germs.
+Any protection offered by an antibiotic ointment would affect only bacteria.
 A virus causes the flu, so antibacterials are of no help.

-If you do get the flu, antibiotics do nothing to treat it because they do not work on viruses.
 Antiviral medications, such as Tamiflu, can help lessen the flu’s impact.
-Antivirals need to be taken within 48 hours of the first sign of flu symptoms.
+Antivirals need to be taken within 48 hours of the first sign of symptoms.
 Additionally, over-the-counter fever reducers (such as ibuprofen and acetaminophen) and congestion fighters can offer some relief.

 Frequent hand washing is one of the best ways to prevent the spread of germs, but hand washing alone cannot keep you from getting the flu.
 Influenza is spread through the air via saliva droplets that can land on you and get into your nose, mouth and eyes.
 The flu can live up to eight hours on surfaces, so you can pick it up by touching contaminated surfaces.
 Do wash your hands often with soap and water, but the No. 1 way to avoid the flu is to get the flu shot.